nilton-f-o-junior/rust-v1.9-book/roadmap/src/07-constructs/questions.md

 # Question - Constructs

-01 - Crie uma struct chamada Livro com os seguintes campos:
+01 - Create a struct named Book with the following fields:

-- titulo (String)
+title (String)
-- autor (String)
+author (String)
-- paginas (u32)
+pages (u32)

-Depois, crie uma instância dessa struct e imprima seus valores.
+Then, create an instance of this struct and print its values.

 [Playground!]()